amasotti/grascom/Readme.md

 I've left the formula as in the original lacking a better idea, but I would be glad if anyone could help to improve this.

+3. Move the tensors to CUDA to improve speed.

 #### Next Project

 I've just started an attempt to implement the same GSC as R package.
 By now the project proceeds slowly, mostly due to my unsufficient knowledges of the details of OOP in R. If anyone wants to contribute, just mail me.
 I would be glad to share this task!